Best Cities for Travel Nurses in 2024

 Travel nursing isn’t strictly about seeing the country while earning a higher wage.
 It’s also about working at some of the top hospitals in the country.

 Consider assignments at hospitals that will look good on your resume and help with your career advancement.
-Having worked at hospitals such as John’s Hopkins Hospital, Children’s Hospital of Philadelphia, Mayo Clinic, Massachusetts General Hospital, UCLA Medical Center, and UCSF Medical Center will help travel nurses for future career endeavors.
-Assignments at these hospitals will open many doors for travel nurses both professionally and academically.
+Having worked at hospitals such as Johns Hopkins Hospital, Children’s Hospital of Philadelphia, Mayo Clinic, Massachusetts General Hospital, UCLA Medical Center, and UCSF Medical Center will help travel nurses in future career endeavors.
+Assignments at these hospitals will open many doors for travel nurses, both professionally and academically.

-Deciding which city to take an assignment can be daunting for new travel nurses, but with guidance from a seasoned recruiter, the task will become more manageable.
-Remember to look at locations during off-peak months, consider house affordability and overall cost of living, and location amenities when choosing a contract.
+Deciding which city to take an assignment can be daunting for new travel nurses, but with guidance from a seasoned recruiter, the task is more manageable.
+Remember to look at locations during off-peak months, consider house affordability, and evaluate the overall cost of living and location amenities when choosing your next contract.

 Ready to begin travel nursing?
 Get started today!